4. Motion in 2D and 3D#

 The Math

-The acceleration function is the derivative of the velocity function,
+(a) The acceleration function is defined as the time derivative of the velocity vector.

 The Conclusion